 The network of repurposed mobile phones provides partners with instant warning of any illicit activity detected, its location and type.
 “We form partnerships with local tribes, NGOs, government agencies and community groups, and we can send alerts to them so they can actually show up and stop the illegal activity in real time, on the ground,” says White.

 The phones, which have purpose-built solar chargers, can be located in vulnerable areas of forest, such as near roads and tracks, to form a network of “Forest Guardian” listening devices.
 Audio streams from the Guardians are uploaded in real time to the cloud where artificial intelligence models analyse the audio and relay detection of unusual activities, such as the use of chainsaws and vehicles, back to the rangers on the ground.

-The same technology is being used to monitor the sounds of birds and animals, providing scientists with a way to study the health of wildlife populations in a given area, adding momentum to conservation.
+The same technology is also being used to monitor the sounds of rare or important species of birds and animals, providing scientists with a way to study the health of wildlife populations in a given area, adding momentum to conservation.
 The sounds are live-streamed, creating a vast digital library that gives scientists raw acoustic data.
 “We should be able to detect animals that don’t even make sounds.
-Jaguars might not always be vocalizing, but birds and other animals around them are,” says White.
+Jaguars might not always be vocalizing, but birds and other animals around them are,” he says.

-The 37 year-old American has extensively tested his “forest guardian” technology in the jungles of Brazil, Costa Rica, Peru and Sumatra, and plans to scale up its protection to 60,000 hectares of rainforest in the Tembé Indigenous Reserve, Pará, Brazil, and on the Osa Peninsula, Costa Rica.“A really important element of what we do is work with local people, the ones who are protecting these areas, as they can have the biggest impact in fighting climate change.”
+White has extensively tested his Forest Guardian technology with local communities in Brazil, Costa Rica, Ecuador, Romania, South Africa, Belize, Philippines, the Indonesian island of Sumatra, and Peru.
+“A really important element of what we do is work with local people, the ones who are protecting these areas, as they can have the biggest impact in fighting climate change,” he adds.